Boat tour at Niagara Falls, New York State

 Explore the streets of Pittsburgh

 If you're taking the more western route, be sure to stop at Pittsburgh – your road trip will be all the better for it.
-Out of the slew of great hotels to choose from, Fairmont Pittsburgh has by far the sleekest interior and best location you could hope for.
+Out of the slew of great hotels to choose from, Kimpton Hotel Monaco Pittsburgh is a beautiful modern hotel with the best location you could hope for.

-With rooms that exude a simple kind of elegance and offer great city views, this hotel guarantees you a comfortable, inviting stay.
-Add to that the amazing concierge service, and you have the best hotel money can buy in Pittsburgh.
+With rooms that exude a stylish kind of elegance with artistic touches and offer park or city views, this hotel guarantees you a comfortable, inviting stay.
+Add to that the amazing service, and you have the best hotel money can buy in Pittsburgh.

 Sunset over the incline at Pittsburgh, Pennsylvania